Gironde: tourism and sightseeing

 Visit Gironde, France

-Highlights in Gironde, Aquitaine
+Gironde, Aquitaine tourism

 Cote d'Argent - western Gironde

 Running along the eastern edge of the Medoc peninsula you can follow the Route des Chateaux du Medoc...and sample the local wine of course.
-If names such as Petrus, Margaux and Chateau Lafite-Rothschild interest you there are many fine wine chateaux that you will enjoy visiting in the region
+If names such as Petrus, Margaux and Chateau Lafite-Rothschild interest you there are many fine wine chateaux that you will enjoy visiting in the region.

 East of Bordeaux a particularly lovely town can be seen at Saint-Emilion, a beautiful historical town (listed as a UNESCO World heritage Site), running up the hill and looking out across the Gironde vineyards, with a very great reputation for its wine.

-International visitors to Gironde usually arrive at Bordeaux airport
+Visitors to Gironde usually arrive at Bordeaux airport

 French version: Gironde (Francais)